SVDinsTN: A Tensor Network Paradigm for Efficient Structure Search from Regularized Modeling Perspective

 \begin{itemize}

-\item We propose SVDinsTN --- a novel and highly efficient integrated method for TN representation with structure search.
+\item We propose SVDinsTN, a new TN paradigm, that enables us to optimize the TN structure during the computation of TN cores, greatly reducing the computational cost.

+\item In theory, we prove a convergence guarantee for the proposed method and establish an upper bound for the TN rank involved in SVDinsTN.
+The upper bound serves as a guide for designing an efficient initialization scheme.

-\item We surprisingly find from experimental results that the proposed method achieves approximately $10^2\sim{}10^3$ times acceleration over state-of-the-art TN-SS methods with a comparable representation ability (Please see Figure~\ref{illu_ATN} (b) for illustration and more results in Section~\ref{seccr}). \end{itemize}
+\item Experimental results verify numerically that the proposed method achieves $100\!\sim\!1000$ times acceleration compared to the state-of-the-art TN-SS methods with a comparable representation ability (see Figure~\ref{illu_ATN}(c)). \end{itemize}

-\subsection{Related works}
+\subsection{Related Works}

-\textbf{TN representation}\footnote{Here we primarily focus on TN representation in scientific computing and machine learning, while acknowledging its long history of research in physics~\cite{fannes1992finitely,PhysRevATT,hubener2010concatenated,ORUS2014117,YeKE}.} aims to find a set of small-sized TN cores to express a large-sized tensor under a TN structure (including topology and rank)~\cite{MAL_059,CichockiSPM,YeKE}.
-In the past decades, many works focused on TN representation with a fixed TN topology, such as ``chain'' topology (tensor train (TT) decomposition~\cite{SIAMTT,SGDTTYuan}), ``ring'' topology (tensor ring (TR) decomposition~\cite{Yuan2018,zhao2016tensor}), ``fully-connected'' topology (fully-connected tensor network (FCTN) decomposition~\cite{zhengFCTN}), etc. In addition, these works also presented various methods to optimize the TN cores, such as alternating least square (ALS)~\cite{zhao2016tensor}, gradient descent (GD)~\cite{Yuan2018,SGDTTYuan}, proximal alternating minimization (PAM)~\cite{zhengFCTN}, etc. Unlike these works, SVDinsTN in this paper is capable of handling TN-SS, a parasitically important problem arising from the fact that a pre-defined topology with a fixed rank would be not suitable (at least not optimal) for all possible tasks~\cite{LiTopologySearch,LiPermutationSearch,RaiRNK,SedighinTRrank,Yokota2016TSP,yuan2019tensor,BayesianCP}.
+\textbf{TN representation}\footnote{We focus on TN representation in scientific computing and machine learning, while acknowledging its history of research in physics~\cite{PhysRevATT,ORUS2014117,YeKE}.} aims to find a set of small-sized TN cores to express a large-sized tensor under a given TN structure (including topology and rank)~\cite{CichockiSPM,MAL_059,YeKE}.
+In the past decades, many works focused on TN representation with a fixed TN topology, such as tensor train (TT) decomposition with a ``chain'' topology~\cite{SIAMTT}, tensor ring (TR) decomposition with a ``ring'' topology~\cite{zhao2016tensor}, fully-connected tensor network (FCTN) decomposition with a ``fully-connected'' topology~\cite{zhengFCTN}, etc. In addition, these works also presented various methods to optimize the TN cores, such as alternating least square (ALS)~\cite{zhao2016tensor}, gradient descent (GD)~\cite{Yuan2018,SGDTTYuan}, proximal alternating minimization (PAM)~\cite{zhengFCTN,zheng2022tensor}, etc. In contrast, SVDinsTN can reveal a compact TN structure for a given tensor, surpassing methods with pre-defined topologies in terms of representation ability.